-So kids it’s official… I’m a graduate.
+So it’s official… I’m a graduate.

 I still don’t believe it, mainly because I feel way too young to be a graduate and have my life together.
 Can I just rewind to the gin & lemonade and dancing on the tables in Fibbers pls??

-We were even given a cute cuddly lil duck as a reminder of our time at York.
-FYI ducks & geese are everywhere on campus, you have to dodge bird poo on your way to lectures, traffic stops if they cross the road etc. And that is why you don’t put lakes on a campus.
+We were even given a toy duck as a reminder of our time at York.
+FYI ducks and geese are everywhere on campus, you have to dodge bird poo on your way to lectures, traffic stops if they cross the road and that is why you don’t put a lake on a campus.

-After taking a gallizon photos in said gown, I went and got all the freebies, took the staged af photos with a fake random scroll, and found my pals, had lunch in V bar (how sad) – it all kinda seemed very mundane bar the hats & gowns.
+After taking a gallizon photos in said gown, I went and got all the freebies, took staged photos with a fake random scroll and found my pals, had lunch in V bar (on campus bar) – it all kinda seemed very mundane bar the hats & gowns.
 But that’s what you get for a 4:15 pm graduation.

 Then we lined up, while we clung onto our hats for dear life and filed in for the ceremony.